 - An irregular line with three parallel lines shows a very close and antagonistic relationship.
 It is narrow and conflicting.

-Whether it was spontaneous or induced, it is represented by a black colored circle or only by a blade.
+- Abortions, whether it was spontaneous or induced, it is represented by a black-colored circle or only by a blade.

 Genogram Symbols Chart